Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 >>> from lino.api.doctest import *

-textfield_bleached = True
+textfield_bleached = False

 You might also set textfield_bleached to False, but keep in mind that this is only the default value.